Back to Blog

 Transfer Limits and Card Eligibility

-Transfer limits vary dramatically between providers - from under USD 1,000 per day for unverified accounts to over USD 1,000,000 per transfer for fully verified users.
+Transfer limits vary dramatically between providers, from under USD 1,000 per day for unverified accounts to over USD 1,000,000 per transfer for fully verified users.
 Knowing your limit before you send avoids frustrating holds or rejected transactions.

 ProviderPer TransactionDaily LimitMonthly LimitNotes